 The staffs at Chatara are not only friendly and welcoming but also remember your name, which is always a nice personal touch.

 TIP: Sign up for a membership (for free!) and you will receive 20% off future bookings.

-Chantara is the only spa in Sanur that we know of, that offers a reward for returning customers 🙂
+Chantara is the only spa in Sanur that I know of, that offers a reward for returning customers 🙂

 Getting Around in Sanur Bali